Freight Shipping (LTL): What to Expect

 Redelivery & Address Changes

 If your delivery address changes after your order has shipped, or if the driver has to return and attempt delivery again, the carrier will charge a redelivery or reconsignment fee.
-If a residential location was marked as commercial, there may also be a Residential Redress Fee based on what we’re billed.
+If a residential location was marked as commercial, there may also be a Residential Redress Fee based on what was initially billed.

 The easiest way to avoid these?
 Double-check that your delivery address is complete, correct, and zoned properly when you place your order.